 |James McCredie wearing his iconic pith helmet (photo courtesy of Patrick Cardon)|

 Mrs. McCredie expressed great joy in her gift: “James dedicated himself to the School for so much of his life.
 I think back especially to the time we spent on Souidias Street when he served as Director.
 Those were happy years for both of us.
 He loved his work; we loved Athens and raising a young family right there at the School.
 And we both thrived on our interactions with the students—people like Carol Mattusch, Robert Pounder, and Richard Mason—whether out on a School trip to the Peloponnese, mingling at a cocktail party in the School gardens, or visiting in Loring Hall.
 We saw part of our role as providing a sense of community and home for the students.
-That is why I am delighted to have James’ name associated forever with a place that will provide students with that sense of home and community for years to come.”
+That is why I am delighted to have James’s name associated with a place that will provide students with that sense of home and community for years to come.”

 |McCredie House (boxed area) on the American School’s campus in Athens|